kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 In the early days of Google, in 1998, its founders emphasized the importance of maintaining an ad-free search engine:

-> "Currently, the predominant business model for commercial search engines is advertising. **The goals of the advertising business model do not always correspond to providing quality search to users.** For example, in our prototype search engine one of the top results for cellular phone is "The Effect of Cellular Phone Use Upon Driver Attention", a study which explains in great detail the distractions and risk associated with conversing on a cell phone while driving.
-This search result came up first because of its high importance as judged by the PageRank algorithm, an approximation of citation importance on the web [Page, 98].*
->
-> It is clear that a search engine which was taking money for showing cellular phone ads would have difficulty justifying the page that our system returned to its paying advertisers.
-For this type of reason and historical experience with other media [Bagdikian 83], **we expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.**"
+> "**The goals of the advertising business model do not always correspond to providing quality search to users.** ...  **we expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.**"
 >
 > — [The Anatomy of a Large-Scale Hypertextual Web Search Engine](http://infolab.stanford.edu/pub/papers/google.pdf), Sergey Brin and Lawrence Page, 1998